 What is a WHS Management Plan?

 A WHS Management Plan is a detailed plan outlining specific risks for work undertaken on a particular site and what (if any) steps are in place to eliminate or control such risks.
-A well drafted and comprehensive WHS Management Plan.

 Do I need a WHS Management Plan?

 Yes.
 If you are the principal contractor for a construction project, you generally have an obligation under the WHS Act and the WHS Regulations to prepare and implement a WHS Management Plan.
-You also generally have an obligation to review and revise the WHS Management Plan to ensure that it remains up to date.
+You also generally have an obligation to review and revise the WHS Management Plan to ensure that it remains up-to-date.

 Even where you are not obliged at law to have one in place, a WHS Management Plan allows you to demonstrate your commitment to making safety your number one priority, and helps to ensure that those around you understand their health and safety responsibilities.